Absorption and analysis of unbound quantum particles -- one by one: Numerical examples

 where $\tau$ is the temporal step size.
 Eq.~(\ref{dPdE_General}) may conveniently be expressed as

 where $\boldsymbol{\varphi}_\varepsilon$ represents the scattering state according to the eigen energy $\varepsilon$ as a column vector.
 The $\varepsilon$-differential distribution obtained from $\rho_1$ is calculated analogously to Eq.~(\ref{dPdE_Matrix}) -- with $2 \Phi$ replaced by the time-integral of $\rho_1$.
 Apart from certain increase in memory requirements, calculating the effective one-particle density matrix $\Phi$ when solving Eq.~(\ref{TDSE}) and the time-integral of $\rho_1$ when solving Eq.~(\ref{TDLE_1part}) impose little extra numerical effort.
 Nor does acquiring the time-independent one-particle scattering states $\boldsymbol{\varphi}_\varepsilon$ impose any substantial workload.

-We use the box-normalized eigen-states of the numerical unperturbed one-particle Hamiltonian $h_0$ in order to interpolate the continuous energy distribution -- distinguishing between symmetric and anti-symmetric continuum states.
+When using numerical box-normalized eigen states of $h_0$ instead of true continuum states in interpolating the continuous distribution of Eq.~(\ref{dPdE_Matrix}), we must ensure correct normalization.
+This means that the projections must be multiplied by the {\it density of states} before interpolation.
+Moreover, we distinguish between the two channels consisting of symmetric and anti-symmetric scattering states and add their respective contributions to the total spectrum incoherently.